 In California, legislation is working its way through the state government to help ease the financial burden for student-athletes.
 The bill will allow students to use their name, image, and likeness to promote and endorse products for outside companies, something that the NCAA currently prohibits.

 Sen. Chris Murphy says college sports is facing a "festering civil rights crisis."
 When athletes "are being used as commodities … that's a fairness issue, that's a civil rights issue."

 — Steve Berkowitz (@ByBerkowitz) July 25, 2019

-However, the NCAA has spoken out against this bill claiming that allowing students to be paid would create unfair advantages for different schools and conferences.
+The NCAA, however, has spoken out against this bill, claiming that allowing students to be paid would create unfair advantages for different schools and conferences.

 “[W]hen contrasted with current NCAA rules, as drafted the bill threatens to alter materially the principles of intercollegiate athletics and create local differences that would make it impossible to host fair national championships.
 As a result, it likely would have a negative impact on the exact student-athletes it intends to assist,” said NCAA President Mark Emmet in a letter to the California committee pushing for the bill.

 Nevius believes that the NCAA’s reasoning for not supporting the bill is incorrect.

 “It’s important to understand, as it stands right now, certain schools already have significant advantages over other schools and it plays out in the recruiting battles every single year.
 There is no doubt the University of Alabama and Ohio State University are recruiting the top athletes in their sport and they have an advantage over the schools that are not as prominent of programs in those sports,” he said.